isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/skype-for-business-online-service-description/skype-for-business-online-features.md

 - Habilitar o Outlook na Web para fornecer mensagens instantâneas, presença, atualizações de status com base nas informações do calendário do Exchange e agendamento de reuniões do Skype for Business.

-O Skype for Business trabalha em conjunto com o Microsoft SharePoint Server local para indicar a presença e oferecer o "clique para se comunicar" em sites do SharePoint.
-Essa interoperabilidade requer a execução do cliente Skype for Business no computador do usuário.
+Skype for Business interoperates with on-premises Microsoft SharePoint Server for presence and click-to-communicate in SharePoint sites.
+This interoperability requires running the Skype for Business client on the user's desktop.

 ## <a name="skype-for-business-online-administration-and-management"></a>Gerenciamento e administração do Skype for Business Online